Far-right members threaten a 'reckoning' over McCarthy's debt limit deal

 Asked on Monday whether he was aware of any threat to McCarthy as speaker, Johnson said he hadn't heard of one.

-The House Rules Committee, the next stop for the legislation, convenes Tuesday afternoon.
+The House Rules Committee, the next stop for the legislation, convened Tuesday afternoon and continued to discuss it into the evening.
 The panel includes nine Republicans and four Democrats and typically paves the way for bills drafted by the speaker to the House floor.

+Rep. Brendan Boyle, D-Penn., said at the meeting Tuesday that while he has yet to meet anyone who loves the deal, "perhaps that is a sign it is fair compromise between a narrowly Republican House, and a narrowly Democratic Senate, and of course, a Democratic White House."

-If three GOP members join with Democrats, they could derail the deal.
-Democratic members could also decide to support the legislation since President Biden sealed the debt deal.
+If three GOP members join with enough Democrats, they could derail the deal.
+Democratic panel members could also decide to support the legislation since Biden sealed the debt deal.

-Two members — Roy and South Carolina Rep. Ralph Norman — belong to the Freedom Caucus.
+Two Republican committee members who have voiced opposition to the bill— Roy and South Carolina Rep. Ralph Norman — belong to the Freedom Caucus.

-Another conservative, Rep. Tom Massie, R-Ky., could join Roy and Norman in the Rules panel to push for amendments or block the bill.
+Another conservative, Rep. Tom Massie, R-Ky., who was seen as a potential third vote to block the bill, said he anticipates "voting for this rule."
+He said members of the Rules panel who decide whether a bill moves to a full vote on the House floor owe the rest of Congress "an honest shake" and opportunity to voice their opinion with a vote on the House floor.

 Senate Majority Leader Chuck Schumer has already said there may be a weekend vote to get the legislation passed before June 5, the date at which the Treasury Department has said the U.S. may run out of money to pay its bills.